To be announced, please check back later!

 Audience: High IQ society members and guests, general public, ages 0-125.

-Cioli Barazandeh is a graduate student in Aeronautical and Astronautical Engineering at Purdue University with academic work in astrodynamics, mechanics, controls, propulsion, and mission design.
-Her background includes an M.S. in Space Systems from Florida Tech conferred at age 15 and > 160 undergraduate credits, focusing on mathematics, sciences, and foreign languages/cultures.
+Cioli Barazandeh is a Ph.D. student in Aeronautical and Astronautical Engineering at Purdue University with academic work in astrodynamics, mechanics, controls, propulsion, space systems, and mission design.
+Her background includes an M.S. in Space Systems from Florida Tech conferred at age 15 and > 160 undergraduate credits, focusing on mathematics, sciences, and foreign languages/cultures, and an M.S. in Aeronautical & Astronautical Engineering conferred at age 17.
 Presently, she is a Sponsored University Associate with Dr. Fornace’s biomedical group at Georgetown University, assisting with special projects and outreach, and with the GU Maker Hub and Idea Lab, while also working with Ocean Acoustical Services & Instrumentation Systems (OASIS) on algorithm development for solving problems regarding naval concerns.
 Current personal projects revolve around music composition, theoretical physics and mathematics, and visualization of spacecraft trajectories.
 Cioli intends to obtain at least one doctorate for the purpose of enhancing cross-cultural collaboration on mission creation and design.

 MENSA REGIONAL GATHERING: PANDEMIC RG 2019: SPY GAMES — AUGUST 16-18, 2019; HERNDON, VA